 Regularly, individuals pick up trust in their choices after they have made a buy than before the purchase is made.
 They ooze more noteworthy confidence in their choices and their chosen item after their decisions are final and they have settled on a particular product or service.

 The above, therefore, shows that to reduce dissonance, customers need to be convinced that they have made the right decision.
 Once they buy a product or service, they feel more confident in themselves and the choices that they have made.
 So as you are attempting to pitch, endeavor to induce the customer to settle their decision at the earliest opportunity!
 This will boost their trust in their choice, and they will likewise begin searching for reasons to justify that choice.

 Keep in mind that we find what we look for.
 Customers don’t always want to find information that may contradict their decisions.
 They want to trust that the choices they made are right.
 Dissonance in this regard is truly a powerful tool in helping customers make and keep their choices.
 Even if to some extent the customer feels that they that they have not made the best choice, once made, they will battle at any cost to demonstrate that their decision is correct.
 They fundamentally can’t deal with dissonance in their psyches thus will find anything to show that they made the right choice.

 When trying to sell, one needs to figure out how to convince and influence the customer.
 This will make the difference between wanting the customer to buy the product and wanting them to purchase and keep the product.

-Reducing pre-and post decision anxiety or dissonance is an important function of the salesperson.
-Recognizing that the buyer’s dissonance varies both according to whether the product is an established or a new one, and whether the salesperson client relation is ongoing or new, these are four types of cases involving the salesperson’s role.
+Reducing pre and post decision anxiety or reducing dissonance is an important function of the salesperson.
+Recognizing that the buyer’s dissonance varies both according to whether the product is an established or a new one, and whether the salesperson client relation is ongoing or new,

 2. An established product – a new salesperson – client relationship.
 The salesperson, being new, is less effective in reducing dissonance.